 For users who do not use BNB to pay their trading fees, Binance charges a 0.1% spot trading fee.
 There is also a 0.5% Instant Buy/Sell fee.

 The exact fee is calculated by assessing the 30-day trading volume and the average 24-hour BNB holding of the customer concerned.
-Using the maker-taker model, trading volume and average holding are split into eleven levels with a fee assigned to each on a sliding scale.

 Users who wish to pay these fees with BNB will receive a 25% discount.